clickmimo/clickmimo.github.io/_posts/thm/2022-1-31-brooklyn-nine-nine.md

 ![jake-ssh](/assets/images/thm/brooklyn-nine-nine/jake-ssh.png)

-Look around the system and you'll find the first flag. </br>
+Look around the system and you'll find the first flag.

 Let's try to escalate our privileges.
-Execute `sudo -l` to see whether our user is able to execute any commands as root
+Execute `sudo -l` to see whether our user is able to execute any commands as root.

 ![sudo-ls](/assets/images/thm/brooklyn-nine-nine/sudo-ls.png)

 We can execute `less` as root.
-Go to `https://gtfobins.github.io/gtfobins/less/` and see how we can use it to get roos access.
+Go to `https://gtfobins.github.io/gtfobins/less/` and see how we can use it to get root access.

 ```
 sudo less /etc/profile